 Note: The seat can be stowed with the safety belt connected if desired.
+Store the tongue of the sliding latchplate in the belt pocket to avoid potential damage to the seat.

 5. Push the head restraint release buttons and move the head restraints fully down.
 Remove all objects from the seat and stowage tub.

-6. From the rear of the vehicle, fold seat back by pulling and releasing the number 1 strap.
+6. From the rear of the vehicle, fold seat back by ${\bf pulling}$ and ${\bf releasing}$ the number 1 strap.